Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 - No ![roboport](https://wiki.factorio.com/images/thumb/Roboport.png/32px-Roboport.png) so you don't accidentally recreate [Population transfers in the Soviet Union](https://en.wikipedia.org/wiki/Population_transfer_in_the_Soviet_Union), except bots.
 The real reason: 1. bots have a limited supply of power.
 2. When it depletes and they go to recharge at the nearest roboport.
 3. They go straight to their destination without considering their power reserves.
 That means that if you have a "C" shaped logistic network (that often forms with rails), where the distance in a straight line between both ends of this "C" is 2x greater than your robot's range, it won't reach its destination and instead, its power reserves will deplete, the bot will come back to where it started to recharge and try again thus falling into an endless loop
 - ![copper cable](https://wiki.factorio.com/images/thumb/Copper_cable.png/32px-Copper_cable.png) look cool
 - Floor tiles seen on the picture are included in the book but require [Asphalt Roads](https://mods.factorio.com/mod/AsphaltRoads) mod to work, (there is a vanilla version too, but it's not as pretty).
 Feel free to use those for designing your own rail blueprints.
 If you go for a different grid size [they're for 6 ![locomotive](https://wiki.factorio.com/images/thumb/Locomotive.png/32px-Locomotive.png)/![cargo wagon](https://wiki.factorio.com/images/thumb/Cargo_wagon.png/32px-Cargo_wagon.png)(length) or 21x21 ![rail](https://wiki.factorio.com/images/thumb/Straight_rail.png/32px-Straight_rail.png) or 42x42 tiles] you'll have to rescale them
+- I'm no master of LTN nor I consider myself to be any close to one, so the logic is one of the simplest you can do.
+If you'd like to make something more sophisticated that would be compatible with my blueprints, go ahead, but post it as your own.
+Let me know, and I'll link it here.

 # Books: